DrewTatum/DrewTatum.github.io/README.md

 studying Exercise Science who fell in love with statistics and machine learning.
 After graduating from my Exercise Science program in three years I spent the next two years of my undergraduate degree obtaining a minor in Statistics and another minor in Computing.
+Currently, I am looking for a summer 2022 internship to finish my Data Science Masters program.
 </p>

+## Resume
+<a href="AndrewTatum_Resume.pdf">Resume</a>

 ## Projects
 <ul>
-<li>March Madness Monte Carlo Bracket Simulation (In Progress)
+<li>2022 March Madness Monte Carlo Bracket Simulation (In Progress)
 <ul>
 <li>Created multiple Monte Carlo based algorithms to simulate and predict the final results of the 2022 March Madness bracket</li>
 <li>Applied different statistical approaches like Bayesian and Markov Chain </li>